aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 - **Does the project with enabled versioned settings remain editable?**: You can choose whether a project [can be edited](https://www.jetbrains.com/help/teamcity/storing-project-settings-in-version-control.html#SynchronizingSettingswithVCS) via TeamCity UI (in this case TeamCity synchronizes edits made in the UI with remotely stored settings) or only by modifying settings files on the VCS side.
 - **Can I apply different settings for separate project branches?**: Yes, different repository branches can store [different project settings](https://www.jetbrains.com/help/teamcity/storing-project-settings-in-version-control.html#branch-specific-settings).

+> [!TIP]
+> A TeamCity configuration can use separate VCS roots for importing DSL settings and downloading sources.
+>
+> If your build project and DSL settings are stored in the same repository (not recommended for public repos accepting external contributions), you can reuse the same root.

 In TeamCity, the project administrator must ensure **Project Settings → Versioned Settings** has: